 It is the well contractor's responsibility to submit qualifying CEUs to the Department and to notify the certification staff of any changes in mailing address.
-The Department maintains an on-line Iowa DNR Operator Certification Database which will help individuals track their CEUs, view their contact information and find training events that have been submitted to the Iowa DNR for well contractor training approval.
+The Department maintains an on-line Iowa DNR Operator Certification Database which will help individuals track their CEU contact hours, view their contact information and find training events that have been submitted to DNR for approval.

 To find out more about becoming certified in Iowa as a Well Contractor, please refer to the Operator Certification web site.
 To apply for well contractor certification, please refer to our application form.